 The BLM manages the nation's public lands for multiple uses (wild horses, wildlife habitat, livestock grazing, etc.), in accordance with the 1976 Federal Land Policy and Management Act.
 Under the authority of the 1971 Wild Free-Roaming Horses and Burros Act, the BLM manages, protects and controls wild horses and burros.
 This law requires the BLM to remove excess wild horses and burros from the range to sustain the health and productivity of public lands.

 How many horses will be removed from, and returned to, the range?

 The BLM will remove approximately 2,400 horses and return approximately 300 horses to the range.

-What are the current population estimates, appropriate management levels, and numbers of horses to remove?
+What are the current population estimates and appropriate management levels?